phra/phra.github.io/posts/amsi.md

 It's also possible to _monkeypatch_ at runtime the `amsi.dll` code.
 In particular, we are interested in patching the function `AmsiScanBuffer`.
 We can overwrite the logic of this function by making them always return `S_OK`, as when the command is allowed to run.
 [7]

 In order to do that we can craft a malicious DLL to load at runtime that will patch on the fly the `amsi.dll` in our memory space.
-There are multiple versions of this specific bypass, I will report the latest `C#` version embedded in a `.ps1` script.
+There are multiple versions of this specific bypass, I will report the latest `C#` version embedded in a `.ps1` script, taken from [decoder](https://decoder.cloud)'s [powershellveryless](https://github.com/decoder-it/powershellveryless).
+[20] [21]

 ```powershell
 # Add-Type writes *.cs on disk!!